MattWLeonard/Update-Field-Aliases/README.md

 # Update-Field-Aliases
-Python script to be used as ArcGIS custom tool, for updating a mass amount of field aliases at once, using a list of field names and corresponding aliases input by user.
+ArcGIS toolbox and associated python script to be used as ArcGIS custom tool, for updating a mass amount of field aliases at once, using a list of field names and corresponding aliases input by user.

+Let’s say you have an ArcGIS feature class or table with a bunch of cryptic, abbreviated field names, and you want to add aliases to make them easier to understand.
+Let’s say you also have a list of field names and corresponding aliases that you have prepared in Excel or whatever.
+All you need to do is save that list as a CSV file with the field names in the first column and aliases in the second column.
+Then run this tool.
+The only inputs required are the feature class and the CSV file.

+The script uses the arcpy and csv packages.
+It first reads the CSV file and parses it into a python list where each item in the list is a list containing a field name and alias value.
+Then it iterates through that list, running an arcpy command that attempts to update the alias for each field name in the list.
+As the tool is running, it will display a message for each field that gets an updated alias.
+If a field name from your list does not exist in the feature class, the tool will display a message telling you that and move on to the next one.
+It should take just a few seconds per field to run.

+I ran this tool successfully with ArcGIS Desktop 10.5.
+I believe it could also be tweaked to work on a shapefile instead of a feature class.
+It’s really a pretty simple script, and I’m probably not the first person to come up with something like this, but I couldn’t find a solution searching elsewhere.
+Please let me know or suggest changes if it doesn’t work for you.